 If at any point in the 28 calendar days HR Services receive a Negative or an Amber Verification Notice, they will contact the manager who will need to speak to ER Services urgently for advice – see the sections below on Negative and Amber Verification Notices.

-- All other documents: the document in full, including both sides of a Biometric Residence Permit, Application Registration Card and Residence Card (biometric format)
+- All other documents: in full, including both sides of a Biometric Residence Permit, Application Registration Card and Residence Card (biometric format)

 Positive Verification Notice Expiry